-It can clear our minds of the things that are running in our heads and trap them in paper.
+It can clear our minds of the things running in our heads and trap them on paper.
 Well.. at least that is what I usually do.

 Meditation can have different applications or interpretations but almost always offer a way to reduce stress.